 - Sustainable products will start to become more mainstream.

 - Sustainability will become more accessible to the masses.

-Imperfect beauty takes products that have manufacturing or production *boo-boos*—such as messy over-pours of lip balms, or scuffed eyeshadow palettes, or chipped packaging—and instead of discarding them, they are sold at a lower price to consumers.
-We're only really seeing this in a handful of indie brands, but we will definitely see more of this trend in 2022.
+Imperfect beauty takes products that have a manufacturing or production *boo-boos*—such as messy over-pours of lip balms, scuffed eyeshadow palettes, or chipped packaging—and instead of discarding them, they're sold at a lower price to consumers.
+We're only seeing this in a handful of indie brands, but we will see more of this trend in 2022.